Pawan-070/EchoNote/replit.md

 1. User sends a WhatsApp voice note to the configured Twilio number
 2. Twilio forwards the audio to the `/webhook` endpoint
 3. App downloads and transcribes audio using AssemblyAI
-4. AI extracts dates/times from transcription using OpenAI GPT-3.5-turbo
+4. Each task is classified as "important" or "non-important" using keyword matching
-5. Each task is classified as "important" or "non-important" using AI
+5. AI extracts dates/times from transcription (when OpenAI quota available)
-6. Tasks are organized into categorized sections
+6. Tasks are organized into categorized sections with live clock display
 7. Scheduled tasks are automatically added to Google Calendar
 8. A unique shareable link with beautiful UI is generated
 9. Link is sent back to user via WhatsApp